The extent of credit allowed for work completed elsewhere will be determined by the

 F. Applicants must submit the completed file to the Admission Office by July 1, in order to be considered for transfer.

 VI.
-In considering applications for admission from individuals with credits or degrees from foreign institutions, the Admissions Committee shall have the authority to make any of the below stated decisions with regard to the applicant:
+In considering applications for admission from individuals with credits or degrees from foreign institutions, the Enrollment Management Committee shall have the authority to make any of the below stated decisions with regard to the applicant:

 A. The Committee may admit the applicant as a first-year entering student.